bahrus/be-linked/README.md

 Objectify.        |Do a JSON.parse.
 Parse as regExp.  |Compile string as regular expression.
 Pass as weak ref. |Pass weak reference of the property.
+Negate.           |
+Minus by.         |Parse as number if needed and subtract this number.
+Plus by.
+Increment.
+Increment by.

 Scenario 5